bonitasoft/bonita-doc/md/handling-documents.md

-# Manage documents with code examples and Java API
+# Manage documents with code examples and Java APIs

-These lines of code illustrate how the Bonita Engine JAVA API lets you create, add new version and attach document to Bonita process.
+Code examples that illustrate how the Bonita Engine Java APIs let you create, add a new version and attach documents to a Bonita process.

 ## More information